From the jungles into the Metropolis

 I was hideously spoiled by Jessy.
 She’d get up at the crack of dawn, walk across to the harbour, accost the fishermen who had just come in, and insist on picking out the juiciest lobsters, crabs, mussels and fish from their catch.
 These she brought home, and spent the morning preparing the most delicious seafood lunches and dinners I have ever eaten.
 Everything very hot and spicy, reinforcing my love for this cuisine.

 The coastal road in Bandra follows a rocky sea-front, where kids would gather all kinds of shells and mussels.
-There were also large crabs running around, but they could retreat into rock crevices and were much too fast to catch — until I was given a Diana airgun.
+There were also large crabs running around, but they could retreat into rock crevices and were much too fast to catch.
+Until I was given a Diana airgun, that is.
 From then on I became a local hero: I could hit them from some distance, and my friends could run over to collect them.
 They were delicious!

 At some stage it became time for proper schooling.
 I was registered in an upper-class European school, Campion High, run by Jesuits.
 The teachers were mainly from abroad, the facilities in a high-rise building were luxurious.
 School fees were high, but you received, in general, a first-class education.
 I was, for instance, deeply influence by my English teacher Mrs Grant, who instilled in me a lifelong love for reading, literature and poetry.

 Campion School was named after the 16th century Catholic Jesuit priest Edmund Campion, who was one of the Forty Martyrs of England and Wales.
 We celebrated his feast every 1st of December, usually with a Boy Scout rally in the hill stations around Bombay.
-The school principal, Spanish Jesuit E. Mores, led us in the Grand Howl of the Cub Scouts.
+The school principal, Spanish Jesuit Fr.
+E. F. More, led us in the Grand Howl of the Cub Scouts.

 Baden-Powell’s illustration in The Wolf Cub’s Handbook (1916) shows how a Wolf Cub’s posture imitates a wolf at the Grand Howl.
 We all squatted in a circle around Father Mores and chanted: “Ah-kay-la, we’ll do our best!
 Dyb, dyb, dyb!
 We’ll dob-dob-dob!”
 Akela is the leader of the wolf pack in Rudyard Kipling’s Jungle Book.